LORAGAMES/City-Painer/README.md

 - Use your **scraper** tool to reveal vibrant cityscapes piece by piece.
 - Enjoy immersive **ASMR sound effects** as you scrape – think soft swishes, clicks, and crumbles.
 - Relax to peaceful **background soundtracks** including:
   - ☔ Rainy days
   - 🔥 Cozy fires
-  - 🐦 Chirping birds
   - ⚡ Occasional thunder
   - And even **cats meowing** in the distance...

 ## 🌈 Features